 The Individualized Education Program (IEP) team should consider the student’s need to receive services beyond the typical school year.
-This is called extended school year (ESY).
+This is called Extended School Year (ESY).
 The need for ESY services must be considered for every student with a disability at each IEP meeting.

-ESY services must be provided if the IEP team determines that such services are necessary for the provision of a free appropriate public education (FAPE) to the student.
+Extended School Year services must be provided if the IEP team determines that such services are necessary for the provision of a free appropriate public education (FAPE) to the student.
 ESY is an individual decision and can’t be based on the type of disability or classroom placement.

-These documents explain that there must be at least one current IEP annual goal where significant concerns exist regarding skill maintenance during a break in services.
+ESY should be discussed at every IEP meeting.
+There must be at least one current IEP annual goal where significant concerns exist regarding skill maintenance during a break in services.
 A goal area of concern should represent skills essential to the progress of the student.
 A student may be determined to need ESY services due to:

 1) A serious potential for regression of skills beyond a reasonable period of recoupment;